 The inaugural event was held in 2006 and comprised of a beach race, Teretonga circuit racing, a speedway event at Oreti Park and the first Wyndham street race.
-The evolution of the Burt Munro Challenge has seen the event grow and change each year and now involves the following events:
+The evolution of the Burt Munro Challenge has seen the event grow to become a popular February racing fixture and now involves the following events:

 The Burt Munro Challenge Rally